mattcaron/battlescribe-this_is_not_a_test/README.md

 4. Limit on one of each relic per warband (p.
 153)
 5. Page references for.. well.. everything.
 6. Add weapons statistics (Okay per conversation w/ Joey)
-7. Go through the wasteland draw deck and add in all the things people might be able to get as part of a campaign.

 Preservers
 -----------